javierclb/tutorials/vscode.md

 Main> f(2)
 2
 ```
-4. Optional: If the above doesn't work, then you may need to manually set your Julia executable.
+4. *Optional*: If the above doesn't work, then you may need to manually set your Julia executable.
     - First, find the location of the julia binary.
 The easiest way to do this is to open a separate Julia REPL and type `JULIA_HOME` to get something like `C:\\Users\\jlperla\\AppData\\Local\\Julia-0.6.3\\bin`
     - From this location, the file is something like `C:\\Users\\jlperla\\AppData\\Local\\Julia-0.6.3\\bin\\julia.exe` on Windows or something equivalent on other OSs.
 For Windows, make sure to double every backlash
     - To set this in VS Code, open up the user settings by opening up the command palette `> Preferences: User Settings`